 In order for these technologies to enable parties to securely communicate, one important question must be answered.
 How will we know in the digital world that an individual's public key actually belongs to that individual?
 A digital certificate, which is an electronic document containing information about an individual and his or her public key, is the answer.
 This document is digitally signed by a trusted organisation referred to as a Certification Authority (CA).
-The basis premise is that allows the relying party to verify the issuing CA's signature using the CA's public key to determine whether the certificate was issued by a trusted CA.
+The basic premise is that the CA is vouching for the link between an individual's identity and his or her public key.
+The Certification Authority provides a level of assurance that the public key contained in the certificate does indeed belong to the entity named in the certificate.
+The digital signature placed on the public key certificate by the CA provides the cryptographic binding between the entity's public key, the entity's name, and other information in the certificate, such as a validity period.
+For a relying party to determine whether the certificate was issued by a legitimate CA, the relying party must verify the issuing CA's signature on the certificate.
+The public keys of many common Root CAs (as later defined) are pre-loaded into standard desktop and mobile operating systems, and Web browsers (for example: Apple macOS, iOS, and Safari, Google Android and Chrome, Microsoft Windows and Internet Explorer, and Edge, Mozilla Firefox, etc.).
+In the enterprise, a company may choose to provision users' devices with additional Root CA certificates for its own internal PKI, or the PKI's of trusted third parties.
+This allows the relying party to verify the issuing CA's signature using the CA's public key to determine whether the certificate was issued by a trusted CA.